Foreign investors wishing to set up their business in Curaçao can choose from a variety of business structures:

 The Curaçao trust regime is comparable to that of trusts in Anglo-Saxon jurisdictions.
 When setting up a trust, at least one trustee must be appointed along with one or more beneficiaries.
 It is mandatory for a trust to be established in Curaçao that at least one trustee must live or is located here.
 The trust will cease to exist in case the trustee becomes the sole beneficiary, the trust has no assets anymore or if the trust has been set up for a set period, after that period.

 Beneficiary and protector

 When setting up the trust at least one beneficiary must be designated and the trust assets must be defined.
-The settlor may also become the trustee and can even be designated as beneficiary.
-However, it is not permissible that a trustee is the sole recipient.
-In that case someone else should be appointed as trustee.
+The settlor may also become the trustee and can even be designated as the beneficiary.
+However, it is not permissible that a trustee is a sole recipient.
+In that case, someone else should be appointed as trustee.

 The deed of establishment of the trust may appoint a protector.
 The protector may also be designated as beneficiary, but like the trustee may not be the sole beneficiary.

 A Curaçao trust must be established in Curaçao by a notarial deed.
 The trust must be registered at the registry of the Chamber of Commerce.
 Amendments to the trust deed must also be recorded in this register

 Partnerships are used by individuals and entities to work together without being incorporated in a separate legal entity.
 No legal form is required, only a partnership agreement.
 Although it can acquire rights and assume obligations in its own name, it is not a legal entity separate from its partners.

 The most common partnerships are the general partnership (ov or openbare vennootschap) and the limited partnership (cv or commanditaire vennootschap).
 Partners in an ov have unlimited liability, as does the general partner(s) in a cv.
 The limited partners in a cv have limited liability but are not allowed to perform acts of management and/or represent the partnership.